 1.7 Emergency Procedures.
 In the event of an emergency, The Care Company management shall enact their Emergency Response Plan.
 The plan will include aspects of communicating and assisting staff and visitors with a self-disclosed accessibility challenge and a higher level of priority.
 Staff members who require assistance during emergency situations are asked to voluntarily advise their manager of their requirements, at time of hire or when a requirement for assistance is known, to safely evacuate the facility.
 Individual plans are to be created, and copies of the same are to be kept confidential and will only be shared with consent to the Health and Safety Committee.

 1.8 Reporting.
 The Care Company will file the Accessibility Compliance Report as per government requirements.
 The status of the Multi-year Accessibility Plan can be seen here.

 1.9 Training for The Care Company Staff.
 The Care Company provides training to all employees, volunteers and others who deal with the public.
-Accessibility Customer Service training will be provided to all Care Company staff including managers, supervisors, administrative staff and field staff, all full time, and part-time staff as well as all volunteers.
-Training is to be provided on an ongoing basis to address changes to legislation and to reflect changes in our policy.
-Records of Training will be kept by the Human resources Coordinator, including the dates that training was provided and the content of the training program.
-Training will include the following: The Care Company staff and volunteers provide services and staff and volunteers trained upon hire and as changes occur to the policies, procedures, and practices.
+Accessibility Customer Service training will be provided to all Care Company staff, including managers, supervisors, administrative staff and field staff, all full-time and part-time staff, and all volunteers.
+Training is to be provided on an ongoing basis to address legislative changes and reflect changes in our policies.
+Records of Training will be kept by the Human resources Coordinator, including the training dates and the training program's content.
+Training will include the following: The Care Company staff and volunteers provide services, and staff and volunteers will be trained upon hire and as changes occur to the policies, procedures, and practices.